LIMS and Contract Research & Manufacturing

 With increasing emphasis placed on data sharing, receiving large amounts of data from multiple external sources can cause significant workflow headaches.
 Each role within the organization’s IT chain – from CIOs to Lab and QA managers & directors to LIMS administrators – have shared the frustration of dealing with on-premise systems that fail to support the scalability required to solve their specific business needs.

-These challenges with on-premise systems cross industries and represent a wide variety of sectors – pharma, food & beverage, oil & gas, diagnostics, cannabis and others.
+These challenges with on-premise systems cross industries and represent a wide variety of sectors – pharma, food & beverage, oil & gas, diagnostics, and others.

 Rise of the Cloud